cardano-scaling/website/monthly/2024-08-monthly.md

 With this, we aim to consistently reproduce and resolve issues that are causing the Head to become stuck, as outlined in [#1436](https://github.com/cardano-scaling/hydra/issues/1436).

-The workflow specifies a set of high-load scenarios, each of which spins up the same Hydra cluster on `devnet` used during the [getting started](https://hydra.family/head-protocol/docs/getting-started) tutorial, although it's tuned to respond to network fault injections from [Pumba](https://github.com/alexei-led/pumba/tree/master) netem ([reference](https://github.com/alexei-led/pumba/tree/master?tab=readme-ov-file#tc-tool)).
+The workflow specifies a set of high-load scenarios, each of which spins up the same Hydra cluster on `devnet` used during the [getting started](https://hydra.family/head-protocol/docs/getting-started) tutorial and injects network faults using [Pumba](https://github.com/alexei-led/pumba).

 The idea is to allow and encourage everyone to experiment with this workflow and collect summary results, which contain details about the performance within the Head.
+The fact that these tests are performed with the `hydra-node` being a "blackbox", it also allows us to explore alternative network stacks as a whole.

 ### New landing page